dhis2/reference-org-unit-sync/README.md

 target.1.resourceMap.file=target1/resourceMap.csv
 ```

-Note: you can have multiple targets using the same mapping file. `resourceMap.csv` is shown to be like this:
+Note: you can have multiple targets using the same mapping file. `resourceMap.csv` is a file containing these mappings:

 ```csv
 source_name,name,shortName,code